 - This will automatically reserve you a slot on one of the compute nodes and will start a terminal session on it.

-- Closing your terminal window will also kill your processes running in your interactive qsub session, therefor it's better to submit large jobs via non-interactive qsub.
+- Closing your terminal window will also kill your processes running in your interactive srun session, therefore it's better to submit large jobs via non-interactive sbatch.